sunfishcode/wasm-reference-manual/WebAssembly.md

 **Name:** `name`

-TODO: Update this to the new extensible name section format.
+TODO: This section currently describes a now-obsolete format.
+This needs to be updated to the [new extensible name section format].

+[new extensible name section format]: https://github.com/WebAssembly/design/blob/master/BinaryEncoding.md#name-section

 The Name Section consists of an [array] of function name descriptors, which each describe names for the function with the corresponding index in the